 Clinical employees are remunerated in accordance with, or by reference to, Agenda for Change (AfC) pay bands where appropriate and in line with the strategic objectives of the hospice.

 Non-clinical employees are remunerated through a fair, evidence-based approach using external benchmarking, internal equity considerations, and job-evaluation principles.
-Rather than fixed pay bands, the Hospice applies a transparent benchmarking framework to determine appropriate pay ranges for each role, ensuring fairness, consistency, competitiveness and financial sustainability.
+Rather than fixed pay bands, the Hospice applies a transparent benchmarking framework to determine an appropriate pay point for each role, ensuring fairness, consistency, competitiveness and financial sustainability.

 Bank workers are covered by specific provisions set out in Section 18 and Appendix F. Contractors, agency staff, honorary appointments, and volunteers are not covered by this Pay Policy.